(xiii) Provisions, contingent liabilities and contingent assets

 k) Loans or advances to specified persons

-52 In the board meeting held on 11 November 2022, the Board of Directors of the Company had approved setting off of accumulated losses under retained earnings with credit balance in securities premium account and capital reserve account.
-The Company had received requisite approval from the National Stock Exchange of India Limited and the BSE Limited (collectively referred to as “stock exchanges”) vide their letters dated 15 June 2023 and approval from members of the Company by way of special resolution in Extra Ordinary General meeting held on 25 July 2023.
+52 In the board meeting held on 11 November 2022, the Board of Directors of the Company had approved setting off of accumulated losses under retained earnings with credit balance in securities premium account and capital reserve account (the 'Scheme of reduction of share capital').
+The Company had received requisite approval from National Stock Exchange of India Limited and BSE Limited (collectively referred to as 'stock exchanges') vide their letters dated 15 June 2023 and approval from members of the Company by way of special resolution in Extra Ordinary General meeting held on 25 July 2023.
 The Company had filed application with National Company Law Tribunal ('NCLT') on 29 September 2023 for its approval.
-Pursuant to NCLT's hearing order issued in December 2023, the Company had served notices to all the creditors of the Company and to statutory authorities seeking their representations, if any.
-Final hearing is scheduled in June 2024.
+Pursuant to NCLT's hearing order issued in December 2023, the Company has served notices to all the creditors of the Company and to statutory authorities seeking their representations, if any.

-56 Previous year figures have been regrouped, reclassified and rearranged wherever necessary, to conform to this year's presentation, and these are not material to the standalone financial statements.
+55 Previous year figures have been regrouped, reclassified and rearranged wherever necessary, to conform to this year's presentation.

 Chartered Accountants Black Box Limited